mail us | mail this page

 CIDR

 Classless Inter-Domain routing (CIDR) essentially removes the idea of Class from IP addresses and allows administrations to allocate and route any valid subnet from any convenient base IP irrespective of its Class.
-The idea being that if you want a group of 128 IP addresses whether you take them from an IP Class C address or from an IP class B address is NOT important.
+The idea being that if you want a group of 128 IP addresses, whether you take them from a Class C or from a Class B range is not important.
 You simply want 128 IP addresses.
+Equally, if you want 512 IPv4 addresses, whether they are taken from a Class B range or are two Class C ranges is again unimportant.
 The table below shows two 32 address subnets, one from a nominal Class B range the other from a nominal Class C range - spot the difference!

 Class Network Netmask